 The schedule and activities will depend somewhat on weather and other unforeseen circumstances, but the itinerary will look something like the following:

 Aug.
-28-30 Orientation at Lake Itasca State Park (headwaters of the Mississippi River) introduction to course topics, basics of canoeing and water safety, introduction to sustainability, Native American perspectives on the environment, and environmental justice (traveling by van to and from the park)
+28-30 Orientation at Lake Itasca State Park (headwaters of the Mississippi River) introduction to course topics, basics of canoeing and water safety, introduction to sustainability, Native American perspectives on the environment, and environmental justice (traveling by van to and from the park from the Twin Cities).

 Sept.
-1 Launch and Celebration in Minneapolis (Bohemian Flats) in Voyageur canoes with Wilderness Inquiry guides.
-Local musicians and community leaders, and big send-off with Augsburg College and Twin Cities community.
+1 Launch and Celebration in Minneapolis (Pike Island confluence of Mississippi and Minnesota Rivers) in Voyageur canoes with Wilderness Inquiry guides.
+Local musicians and community leaders, and send-off with Augsburg College and Twin Cities community.

 Sept.
-5-7 Lake Pepin: studying water quality and impact of farming on the river
+5-7 Lake Pepin: studying water quality and impact of farming and increased sediment load on the river; sampling with Fisheries biologists from the Minnesota DNR.

 Sept.
 11-14 Winona and LaCrosse: meeting with faculty and students at Winona State University; stream ecology labs; discussion of the impact of the lock and dam system on the river’s ecosystems